-A woman was jailed for 13 days before police realized they had the wrong person, her lawsuit says
+A woman was jailed 13 days before police realized they had the wrong person, her lawsuit says

 Nearly a year later, Farber is struggling with remnants of the emotional stress caused by the experience, according to a statement Farber’s legal team released Tuesday.

-“From law abiding citizen to inmate over night, Bethany is now suffering from anxiety and other symptoms of post-traumatic stress disorder,” the statement read.
+“From law abiding citizen to inmate over night, Bethany is now suffering from anxiety and other symptoms of post-traumatic stress disorder,” the statement says.

 According to Diggs, Farber is asking for monetary compensation for the emotional distress she endured.
 He added that police agencies should take this case as an opportunity “to put in place procedures and policies so that they make sure this doesn’t happen again.”